 An individual who misappropriates a lost item worth more than $950 can face grand theft charges.
 Grand theft can be treated as a misdemeanor or a felony, depending upon the facts surrounding the case.
 Felony charges are more severe than both infractions and misdemeanors in California.

-Individuals who are convicted of misappropriation of lost property can face a number of different penalties, depending upon the severity of the charges they are facing.
+Individuals who are convicted of misappropriation of lost property can face many different penalties, depending upon the severity of the charges they are facing.
 These penalties can include:

 Other Charges Similar to the Misappropriation of Lost Property